Kthulu120/liquid_dl/README.md

 * Not optimized for mobile currently but does work
 * Finally just open a issue anytime I'll try and get back to you in a day or two

+## Updating

+Cool thing about this is you can just download the latest release and overwrite the existing release since there's no persistence for this application

 ## Contributors